nalostta/aworld/game_design.md

 - `requestAnimationFrame` used for all animation/game loops

 ### 3.2 Backend
-- Python Flask server (optionally upgrade to FastAPI for async handling)
+- Python FastAPI server (optionally upgrade to FastAPI for async handling)
-- WebSocket support via Socket.IO
 - JSON-based communication
 - Modular code with separation for auth, game logic, object handling